mohamedsalama677/Basics-for-gen-AI/bonus_voice_rag/README.md

 # Bonus — Voice-based RAG Assistant

-> **⚠️ ADDITIONAL / NOT REQUIRED BY THE ASSESSMENT.**
+> **Composition layer on top of Sections 1 and 2.**
-> The four graded sections (1–4) are complete on their own.
+> The four core sections (1–4) are complete on their own.
 This folder
 > combines Section 1's voice pipeline with Section 2's RAG graph into a
 > single voice-based knowledge assistant to demonstrate system-level
 > composition, and to show that the earlier sections were written with
 > clean enough module boundaries that they compose cleanly.

-## Why I built it
+## Why it exists

 Individually, Section 1 (voice) and Section 2 (RAG) each prove one competency.
 Together they demonstrate *system thinking* — how those pieces snap into a real product surface (a voice interface for asking questions against a knowledge base).
 That composition is the actual output companies buy; the individual sections are the ingredients.
-I wanted the submission to show both.
+This folder shows both.

 Hard constraint: **nothing from Sections 1 or 2 was rewritten.** Everything here is imports.
 If the reuse story doesn't hold, the bonus loses its